-(for a total of 85 million).
+Furthermore, in dataset D_1 , the clients traced the arrival of 37.7 million packets, and in D_2 , the arrival of additional 47.3 million (for a total of 85 million).
 In terms of bytes, the first experiment transported 9.4 GBytes of video data and the second one transported another 17.7 GBytes (for a total of 27.1 GBytes).

-Recall that each experiment lasted as long as it was needed to cover the entire United States.
+Recall that each experiment lasted for as long as it was necessary to cover the entire United States.
 Depending on the success rate within each state, the access points used in the experiment comprised a subset of our database.
 In D_1 , the experiment covered 962 dialup points in 637 U.S. cities, and in D_2 , it covered 880 dialup points in 575 U.S. cities.
 Figure 3 shows the combined (i.e., including both datasets D_1 and D_2) number of distinct cities in each state covered by our experiment (1,003 access points in 653 cities).